project-flogo/rules/examples/dtable/README.md

 # Decision Table Usage

-This example demonstrates usage decision table with student analysis example.
+This example demonstrates usage of decision table api model with student analysis example.

-### Pre-requisites
-* Go 1.11
-* The **GOPATH** environment variable on your system must be set properly

-## Setup and Usage

 The following rules are used in the example:
 * `studentcare`: Gets fired when `student.careRequired` is true and invokes the `printstudentinfo` function.
 This function prints the Student name and comments.
 * `studentanalysis`: Gets fired when `studentanalysis.name` and `student.name` are same.
 It invokes  `dtableservice` which analyses the student and updates the `student.careRequired` and `student.comments` accordingly.

+### Pre-requisites
+* Go 1.11
+* The **GOPATH** environment variable on your system must be set properly

 ### Steps